gicrisf/windmenu/README.md

 fg_input  = "#ffffff"   # Input box text
 ```

-To keep several color schemes on hand, define named themes and switch between them with `theme`:
+If you override them all, you essentially have defined a new theme, since a theme is just these 6 colors hex code.
+If you need to keep several color schemes on hand, define named themes and switch between them with `theme`:

 ```toml
 theme = "nord"